SequoiaConsulting/terraform-aws-lambda/README.md

 # terraform-aws-lambda
 Terraform module for provisioning a Lambda function.

 This module gives option to create an empty (place-holder) Lambda function using the "create_empty_function" argument, rather than using Terraform to deploy the actual function code.
 Once all infrastructure, functions, and permissions have been provisioned using Terraform, you can use your CI/CD tooling to deploy the function code, typically with an **aws lambda update** command.
-This solves the chicken
+This module solves the chicken-egg dependency problem we would otherwise encounter with Lambda - That is CI pipeline requires infrastructure to be present before pushing its application code, and infrstructure code requires application code to be present to create Lambda function infrastructure.

 # Inputs
 Many of the module arguments map directly to the aws_lambda_function resource arguments: